tweag/FawltyDeps/README.md

 fawltydeps --custom-mapping-file my_mapping.toml
 ```

-FawltyDeps will parse `my_mapping.toml` file and use extracted mapping for matching dependencies to imports.
+FawltyDeps will parse your `my_mapping.toml` file and use the extracted mapping
+for matching dependencies to imports.

-You may also place the custom mapping in the `pyproject.toml` file of your project, inside a `[tool.fawltydeps.custom_mapping]` section, like this:
+You may also place the custom mapping in the `pyproject.toml` file of your
+project, inside a `[tool.fawltydeps.custom_mapping]` section, like this:

 ```toml
 [tool.fawltydeps.custom_mapping]